 Ctrl+Break will pause the macro, or press the Stop button on the toolbar to end it.

-If you will be using the macro often, you might want to use selfcert to sign it then set Macro security to only run signed macros.
-Note that you don't want to sign the macro until you are done tweaking it and if you tweak it later, you'll need to resign it.
+If you will be using the macro often, you should use selfcert to sign it then set Macro Security to only allow signed macros.

 To run the macro from Outlook 2007 or older, go to Tools, Macro, Macros and select the macro.
 In Outlook 2010, you need to show the Developer ribbon first (File, Options, Customize Ribbon – check Developer ribbon on the right).
 You can also open the Macros dialog using Alt+F8 (all versions).
 You can also add macros to toolbar or ribbon buttons.